PushpakJagtap/Pushpak_Website/content/project/discreteFree/index.md

 +++
 # Project title.
-title = "Ensemble"
+title = "Formal synthesis using State-Set Discretization-free Finite Abstractions"

 # Date this page was created.
 date = 2018-11-10T00:00:00

 # Project summary to display on homepage.
-summary = "Truck platooning has a great potential to improve road safety, reduce emissions and increase transport efficiency.
-Significant advances in platooning technology have been made in the last decade, but to achieve the next step towards deployment of truck platooning, an integral multi-brand approach is required. "
+summary = "The conventional finite abstraction based synthesis techniques suffer from the issue of the curse of dimensionality (i.e., the computational complexity increases exponentially with respect to the state-space dimensions of the concrete systems).
+Moreover, these approaches are in general limited to finite dimensional systems.
+To alleviate these issues one can leverage the state-set discretization-free approach for construction of finite abstractions for incrementally stable systems."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Truck Platooning", "Connected & Automated Vehicles"]
+#tags = ["Truck Platooning", "Connected & Automated Vehicles"]

 # Optional external URL for project (replaces project detail page).
 external_link = "http://bit.ly/EnsemblePlatoonEU"